“I was going to call that prospect, but a big bad boogieman climbed out of my computer and bit me. I swear! Look at the byte marks.”

 Call Reluctance is a symptom, NOT A PROBLEM.
 If you want to get over it, find out what’s causing it (the REAL problem), and you will be the winner in the battle for who (or what) controls your mind.
 And your bank account.

 FREE GitBit… Want to laugh at failure?
 Learn to be more persistent.
 A list of 23.5 ways o be more persistent is yours free.
-Just go to www.gitomer.com click FREE STUFF then GitBit register and enter the secret word, “PERSISTENCE”.
+Just go to www.gitomer.com click Access GitBit, register and enter the word PERSISTENCE in the search box.